kaych26/theRecipeBox/README.md

 ## Project Description

 theRecipeBox is a digtial portal for individuals to upload and share their favorite recipes.
 During this pandemic time, many are facing challenges on what to cook for their families.
-This app will allow individuals to connect by sharing their recipes and cooking ideas.
+This app will allow individuals to connect by sharing their recipes and their story.

 ## Core Features